UppuluriKalyani/ML-Nexus/Transfer Learning/Style Transfer with Neural Networks/README.md

 ## 📚 Project Overview

-Style transfer is a technique in deep learning that involves using Convolutional Neural Networks (CNNs) to separate and combine the style of one image with the content of another image.
-This project implements a neural style transfer model using **PyTorch** and **pre-trained VGG19**.
+Style transfer is a deep learning technique that involves using Convolutional Neural Networks (CNNs) to separate and combine the style of one image with the content of another image.
+This project implements a neural style transfer model using PyTorch and pre-trained VGG19.

 ### Key Features:
 - Use of **pre-trained neural networks** for feature extraction (VGG19)